ugust 2008: The madness continues. The following is a copy of this writer's letter that was published in the Chester Chronicle in late July 2008:

 The Festival of Archaeology weekend certainly succeeded in reviving interest in the amphitheatre, so this may be an opportune time for new readers to study our archive of letters to this site and to the press which clearly express what many concerned individuals- archaeologists, academics, business people, politicians, residents, visitors- throughout the world have really thought of the monument's 'management' over the last decade or so.
 What do you think?
 Keep the interest alive by writing to your councillor, English Heritage, the local and national press- and to this site...

-The plush offices of Chester Renaissance are just across the road in the Chester Visitor Centre.
-Looking out at the current eyesore amphitheatre must prove a trial to them.
-Their avowed, well-funded aim is to "make Chester a must-see destination by the year 2015".
+The plush offices of Chester Renaissance are just across the road from the amphitheatre in the Chester Visitor Centre (or were; they were seriously downsized in 2012 and now occupy much humbler premises in Abbey Square.
+Why they continue to exist at all remains a mystery to most interested locals).
+Looking out at the current eyesore amphitheatre must have proved a trial to them.
+The avowed, well-funded aim of these imported 'experts' is to "make Chester a must-see destination by the year 2015".
 So what, many would ask, has it been so far?

 On to the amphitheatre story part XII or move on just a few yards to a happier place- but with a few problems of its own- the ancient and beautiful Church of St. John the Baptist...